 In 2008, Renner became an international sensation with the war movie ‘The Hurt Locker.’
 Directed by Kathryn Bigelow, ‘The Hurt Locker’ earned Renner an Academy Award nomination.
-The global success of ‘The Hurt Locker’ promoted him to the A-lister bench in Hollywood and big projects like ‘The Town (2010),’ ‘Mission: Impossible Ghost Protocol,’ ‘Thor (2011),’ ‘The Avengers (2012),’ ‘The Bourne Legacy (2012)’ ‘American Hustle (2013),’ ‘Kill the Messenger (2014),’ and ‘Avengers: Age of Ultron (2015)’ followed.
+The global success of ‘The Hurt Locker’ promoted him to the A-lister bench in Hollywood and big projects like ‘The Town,’ (2010) ‘Mission: Impossible Ghost Protocol,’ ‘Thor,’ (2011) ‘The Avengers,’ (2012) ‘The Bourne Legacy‘ ‘American Hustle,’ (2013) ‘Kill the Messenger,’ (2014) and ‘Avengers: Age of Ultron (2015)’ followed.
 His MCU character Hawkeye made Renner one of the most sought after stars in the contemporary Hollywood pantheon.

-3. Arctic Dogs (2019)
+4. Arctic Dogs (2019)

 Jeremy Renner serves as a lyricist besides voicing the fox named Swifty in the upcoming animated film ‘Arctic Dogs.’
-Previously titled as ‘Arctic Justice,’ the movie also features voices of Alec Baldwin and Angelica Huston.
+Previously titled ‘Arctic Justice,’ the movie also features voices of Alec Baldwin and Angelica Huston.
 The plot follows Swifty, voiced by Renner, an Arctic fox who comes across a deadly scheme to sink the world by melting the Arctic.

 1. Spawn Reboot (TBA)

-Reports reveal that the plot revolves around Foxx’s titular character, Spawn whose life with a beautiful wife and career as a CIA black ops team member are destroyed by a group of insiders.
-He becomes the Hellspawn warrior Spawn to pay back the revenge.
+Reports reveal that the plot revolves around Foxx’s titular character, Spawn, whose life with a beautiful wife and career as a CIA black ops team member are destroyed by a group of insiders.
+He becomes the Hellspawn warrior Spawn to get his revenge.
 But he needs resources and support from the human side and Renner’s Detective ‘Twitch’ Williams is here with everything he wants.
 ‘Spawn’ is yet to get a release date.

 Read More: Upcoming Ralph Fiennes Movies